 Read the Typhim (typhoid vi polysaccharide vaccine) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before receiving this medication, tell your doctor or pharmacist if you are allergic to it; or to other vaccines; or if you have any other allergies.
+PRECAUTIONS: Before receiving this vaccine, tell your health care professional if you are allergic to it; or to other vaccines; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before receiving this vaccination, tell your doctor or pharmacist your medical history, especially of: bleeding/clotting disorders (e.g., thrombocytopenia), immune system problems (e.g., HIV infection, leukemia), radiation treatment, current fever/illness.
+Before receiving this vaccination, tell your health care professional your medical history, especially of: bleeding/clotting disorders (e.g., thrombocytopenia), immune system problems (e.g., HIV infection, leukemia), radiation treatment, current fever/illness.

 During pregnancy, this vaccine should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.